vinarmani/truf-quick-create-py/README.md

 ## 4. Set up a virtual environment (recommended)

 A virtual environment keeps this project's dependencies separate from anything else on your computer.
-From inside the `quick-create` folder:
+From inside the `truf-quick-create-py` folder:

 **Windows (PowerShell):**
 ```powershell